aliesbelik/awesome-locust/README.md

 - [invokust](https://github.com/FutureSharks/invokust) - A wrapper for Locust to allow running load tests in Python or on AWS Lambda.
 - [strezz](https://github.com/abdoutelb/strezz) - A wrapper for stress testing using Locust based on Jest.
-- [locust-runner](https://marketplace.visualstudio.com/items?itemName=VolkanOzdamar.locust-runner) - Marketplace extension for running Locust from VS Code IDE.
 - [stormer](https://github.com/debugtalk/stormer) - Wrappers for making load test with Locust more convenient.
+- [locust-extension](https://github.com/JeremyJeanson/locust-extension) - VS Code extension to simplify the usage of Locust.

 ### Configuration Management